 The Library of Shattered Dreams

 Visitors were given a brief introduction of the library and permitted to take photographs and video but advised to respect the privacy and anonymity of other visitors.
-The 3437 volumes took up most of the first floor of the two-storied display but were nowhere near the number of volumes there could have been.
-A curator at the library who did not give their name said the volumes were embargoed because the Department of Justice failed to redact names of victims from all the records.
+The 3437 volumes took up most of the first floor of the two-storied display but were nowhere near the number of potential volumes there could have been.
+A curator at the library who did not give their name, said the volumes were embargoed because the Department of Justice failed to redact all the names of victims from all the records and the exhibit was specifically not intended to do further harm.

 Along the first wall of the exhibit is a series of inset bookcase of black and white volumes roped off from access.
-The public is not permitted to peruse the volumes because the Department of Justice had failed to properly and completely redact the names of the victims caught up in this decades long conspiracy before it released the files.
-Even so, whole reports with the names of the alleged perpetrators and details of investigations were blackened out to protect them.
+Within the volumes, whole reports with the names of the alleged perpetrators in details of investigations were blackened out to protect them from scrutiny.

 As one ascends the stairs to the second floor, leading to the second part of the display, the landing balcony displays six oil chalk pastel paintings by Maria Farmer.

 Maria Farmer, a victim who has gone public, loaned her series of oil-based chalk paintings to the exhibit.
-She drew them to help her come to terms with the nightmare she endured.
+She drew them to help her come to terms with the nightmare she endured at the hands of Epstein.
 The oil chalk paintings depict some of the known principles involved in the Epstein case,

 Farmer is one of the earlier victims of Epstein and Maxwell and has filed a suit against the U.S. government for failing to act on her earlier complaint to the FBI of Epstein and Maxwell’s 1996 assault on her.
 She is believed to be the first one to expose to the FBI any of the lurid details of the Epstein and Maxwell scandal.